1Euro7Cent/mrConfig/readme.md

 The `Config` class provides the following methods:

-* `fromFile(file)`: Loads the configuration from the given file.
+* `fromFile(?file)`: Loads the configuration from the given file.
 If a configuration already exists, it will be overridden with the new configuration.

-* `fromJson(json)`: Loads the configuration from a JSON object.
+* `fromJson(json)`: Loads the configuration from a JSON object or string.
 If a configuration already exists, it will be overridden with the new configuration.

-* `save(file)`: Saves the current config to the given file.
+* `save(?file, ?content)`: Saves the current config to the given file. if content set it will override the current config.

+#### Note: The `?` in the method signature indicates that the parameter is optional.

 ## Type Checking